havvagulay/safetyDsl/Readme.md

 <img src="img/xtext1.png" style="width:500px;"/>

 - Run ide project by `nl.wur.inf.safetyDsl.ide > Right click > Run as > Eclipse Application`.
 This will start a new instance of Eclipse.
 From this, create a Java project and in src folder copy the [safety model file](https://github.com/havvagulay/safetyDsl/blob/master/safetyModel/openPilotAlertManager.safety) and save it.
 The python scripts will be generated.
-Run the scripts to get results.
+Run the scripts to get results for the sample case study.

 <img src="img/xtext1.png" style="width:500px;"/>

+## Sample Case Study
+- Clone [Openpilot](https://github.com/havvagulay/openpilot) project on to your machine.
+This is a fork of the actual [Openpilot](https://github.com/commaai/openpilot) project of the time when we applied our fault-based testing approach.
+- You can run the generated script in the previous section to get results from mutant generation and test case execution.